karolinagrzeszkiewicz/leetcode-problems/REST.md

 6. Code-on-demand (optional)
   - The client can request code from the server, and then the response from the server will contain some code, usually in the form of a script,

+## Testing Web Applications

+**Unit Testing** - Making sure individual functions work **Client Testing** - We will probably want to check not just whether or not specific functions work, but also whether or not individual web pages load as intended.
+**Selenium** - Using Selenium, we’ll be able to define a testing file in Python where we can simulate a user opening a web browser, navigating to our page, and interacting with it.
+Our main tool when doing this is known as a Web Driver, which will open up a web browser on your computer.

+## CI/CD: Continuous Integration and Continuous Delivery
+- A set of software development best practices that dictate how code is written by a team of people, and how that code is later delivered to users of the application.
+**Continuous Integration:** Frequent merges to the main branch and automated unit testing with each merge
+- When different team members are working on different features, many compatibility issues can arise when multiple features are combined at the same time.
+Continuous integration allows teams to tackle small conflicts as they come.
+- Because unit tests are run with each Merge, when a test fails it is easier to isolate the part of the code that is causing the problem.

+**Continuous Delivery:** Short release schedules, meaning new versions of an application are released frequently.
+- Frequently releasing new versions of an application allows developers to isolate problems if they arise after launch.
+- Releasing small, incremental changes allows users to slowly get used to new app features rather than being overwhelmed with an entirely different version

+**Tools for Continious Integration:** GitHub Actions will allow us to create workflows where we can specify certain actions to be performed every time someone pushes to a git repository.

+## Docker

+- Docker is a containerization software, meaning it creates an isolated environment within your computer that can be standardized among many collaborators and the server on which your site is run.

+- A virtual machine is effectively an entire virtual computer with its own operating system, meaning it ends up taking a lot of space wherever it is running.

+- Dockers, on the other hand, work by setting up a container within an existing computer, therefore taking up less space.

+- A Docker image is a read-only template that contains a set of instructions for creating a container that can run on the Docker platform.

+- Docker Compose allows two different servers to run in separate containers, but also be able to communicate with one another.

+## Scalability

+- we run our sites on servers, which are physical pieces of hardware dedicated to running applications.
+- Servers can either be on-premise (We own and maintain physical servers where our application is hosted) or on the cloud (servers are owned by a different company such as Amazon or Google, and we pay to rent server space where our application is hosted).
+- A single server can handle only so many requests at once, forcing us to make plans about what to do when our one server is overworked.
+- we have to determine how many requests a server can handle without crashing, which can be done using any number of benchmarking tools including Apache Bench.

+## Scaling
+- can be done vertically(buy a more powerful server) or horizontally(run servers in parallel)

+## Load balancing
+- with horizontal scaling, we need to balance how many requests each server gets
+- we can employ a load balancer, which is another piece of hardware that intercepts incoming requests, and then assigns those requests to one of our servers.

+- **Problems of Sessions** -
+- we might have sessions that are stored on one server but not another, and we don’t want users to have to re-enter information just because the load balancer pushes their request to a new server